City Council & City Officials

 Massachusetts to landscape his estate in Anchorage at the turn of the century.
 In 1914, when he was president of the Civic

-of that plan called for a City Forester.
-Since 1988, the Anchorage Forestry Board and its Forester have continued the
+called for a City Forester.
+Since 1988, the Anchorage Forestry Board and its Forester have continued the tradition of protecting

-residents of Anchorage once or twice each year to help maintain a vibrant tree canopy.
-Through the volunteer effortts
+once or twice each year to help maintain a vibrant tree canopy.
+Through the volunteer effortts of the committee, they manage

-of our committee, we manage additional projects to include: Arbor Day Celebration yearly, Forestry Educational Calendars, Hazardous
+additional projects to include: an annual Arbor Day Celebration, Forestry Educational Calendars, Hazardous Tree inventory annual

 Forestry Board meetings are held on the first Monday of each month at City Hall at 9:00 a.m.